Wisconsin Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 Penalties for Driving Without Insurance in Wisconsin

-• License suspension: Your driving privileges may be taken away for a period of time.
+• License suspension: Your driving privileges may be taken away for some time.

-• Vehicle registration suspension: The registration of your vehicle can be suspended, meaning you cannot legally drive the car.
+• Vehicle registration suspension: Your vehicle's registration can be suspended, meaning you cannot legally drive it.

 • Fines: There will be monetary penalties for driving uninsured.